Meins321/DIY-VAN-CONTROL/README.md

 Build a Raspberry-Pi/node-Red Van Control System.

-This system is based on Node-Red, so it can be used on different plattforms.
+This system is based on Node-Red, so it can be used on different platforms.
 It will have a modulare flow system.
 Each flow provid a seperate function.

 is working: